 The Metropolitan Water District of Southern California

-Learn about The Metropolitan Water District of Southern California including our MWD Financing Team.
+Learn about The Metropolitan Water District of Southern California including our News & Press Releases and MWD Financing Team.

 Have questions?
 Reach out to us directly.

-Learn about The Metropolitan Water District of Southern California including our MWD Financing Team.
+Learn about The Metropolitan Water District of Southern California including our News & Press Releases and MWD Financing Team.

 The Metropolitan Water District of Southern California might not be a household name.
 But if you’re a Southern Californian, there’s a good chance you get some of your water through Metropolitan.
 We serve 26 public water agencies — cities, municipal water districts and one county water authority — that then deliver supplies directly or indirectly to 19 million people in Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties.